“Falsehood flies, and the Truth comes limping after it,” Jonathan Swift once wrote.

 “It’s all too easy to create both when you’re not bound by the limitations of reality.
 So people can exploit the interaction of human psychology and the design of these networks in powerful ways,” he added.

-He lauded Twitter for making its data available to researchers and called on other major platforms, like Facebook, to do the same.
+He lauded Twitter for making its data available to researchers and called on other major platforms, such as Facebook, to do the same.
 “In terms of research, the platforms are the whole ballgame.
 We have so much to learn but we’re so constrained in what we can study without platform partnership and collaboration,” he said.

 “These companies now exercise a great deal of power and influence over the news that people get in our democracy.
 The amount of power that platforms now hold means they have to face a great deal of scrutiny and transparency,” he said.
 “We can study Twitter all day, but only about 12 percent of Americans are on it.
 It’s important for journalists and academics, but it’s not how most people get their news.”